wko27/blog/_daily/2026-03-10-Toe_Injury.md

 TODAY:
 * head to work
-  * definitely sprained my toe
+  * definitely a minor sprain on my toe
+  * bit of swelling
 * tasty chicken for lunch
   * lovely chicken soup
 * head to Stanford hospital